hernandezb3/llama-on-uconn-hpc/README.md

 [XQuartz](https://www.xquartz.org) the X11 Window System for MacOS.
 The X11 Window System requirements will vary by OS and by computer.
 Some Windows users may need to install [VcXsrv](https://sourceforge.net/projects/vcxsrv/) while Linux users don't need to install an X11 Window System.
 For more information, see Step 3 in UConn Storrs HPC's [Getting Started](https://kb.uconn.edu/space/SH/26694811668/Getting+Started) guide.

 ### Login to HPC
 Login to HPC uses a Secure Shell (SSH) protocol, a method for secure remote login between your computer and HPC.
-MacOS and Linux OS users can login to HPC using the default Terminal application.

-For Windows OS, [MobaXterm](https://mobaxterm.mobatek.net) is recommended by Storrs HPC Admins and this application jointly acts as an X11 Window System and SSH protocol and has a different process for logging in.
-For more information, see Step 3 in UConn Storrs HPC's [Getting Started](https://kb.uconn.edu/space/SH/26694811668/Getting+Started) guide.
+The shell lets us to communicate with HPC.
+Using the shell we can sen input like commands to create a directory and recieve outputs, like an error message through the terminal.

 ![alt text](readme_images/ssh_hpc.png)

+MacOS and Linux OS users can login to HPC using the default Terminal application without installing anything.
+Windows OS does not automatically have a Unix Shell program installed and [MobaXterm](https://mobaxterm.mobatek.net) is recommended by Storrs HPC Admins and this application jointly acts as an X11 Window System and SSH protocol.
+For more information about logging into HPC, see Step 3 in UConn Storrs HPC's [Getting Started](https://kb.uconn.edu/space/SH/26694811668/Getting+Started) guide.

+Note the following error has been reported when pulling models from Apptainer containers built while logged into UConn Storrs HPC through Remote - SSH extensions in VS Code:

+"Error: pull model manifest: Get "https://registry.ollama.ai/v2/library/1lama3.2/manifests/latest*: dial top: look up registry.ollama.ai on [::1]:53: read up [ 11 3428-7 12 105, read. connection refused"

 * __Step B:__ Login to Storrs HPC from a MacOS computer by running the following in Terminal:
 ```